 Here we have learned another way to create tension, confrontation, and undermine any chance of having a viable, coherent, and meaningful conversation with the email recipient.
 A studied and trained professional in say, the field of education, would wonder why the sender would think that a site that is named jayfisher.com would be about anything other than Jay Fisher.
 A useful analogy would be to have a site named benfranklin.com that is about 14th century plague victims... something obviously incoherent.

 If you spent a little less time bloviating about your sole authorship, vast website, unpublished writings, superior intellect, etc... you might find time to do what your supposed to be doing...turning full circle.

 Perhaps an educated professional would look carefully at what is being submitted to the email recipient.
-Sole authorship is an actual reality on jayfisher.com, and the web site is indeed vast for a single knife maker's site, with over 4000 photographs and 160 pages of information.
+Sole authorship is an actual reality on jayfisher.com, and the web site is indeed vast for a single knife maker's site, with over 4000 photographs and 160 pages of information (at the time of this submission).
 The web site author does indeed have several unpublished works (which is not boastful, just ask my agent).
 The rather striking phrase is "superior intellect."
 A trained person, say, with a degree in education, would note that a simple word search in any modern browser (CNTRL + F is the macro command) will reveal that the term "superior intellect" occurs only three times on this entire web site: in this paragraph, and the previous email paragraph, and nowhere else.
 So the person who is trying to learn here must only conclude that a severe sense of inferiority may be influencing the email submission.
 A polite and gracious recipient would do best to take this as a compliment.